-All students are required to notify their faculty and/or preceptor's of their absence from a clinical experience.
+All students are required to notify their faculty and/or preceptor of their absence from a clinical experience.
 The student will adhere to the faculty and/or preceptor's request for notification, contacting them by telephone, email, or text message.
-Faculty and/or preceptors should be notified of the student's absence at least two (2) hours prior to their scheduled clinical time (i.e., student due to commence work at 9:00 am, the faculty and preceptor should be notified by 7:00 am).
+Faculty and/or preceptors should be notified of the student's absence at least two (2) hours prior to their scheduled clinical time.
 Students in the Graduate Nursing Program are expected to exemplify professional behaviors and appropriate notification of their clinical absence is required.
-Students who fail to timely and appropriately notify their faculty and preceptor will receive a written reprimand that will be placed in the student's permanent record.
-Repeat violations will result in disciplinary actions, including grade penalty.
+Students who fail to notify their faculty and preceptor as stated above will receive a written warning.
+Repeat violations may result in disciplinary actions, including but not limited to grade penalty, failure of clinical course, and dismissal from the program.